serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 In sum, powering your GraphQL endpoint with a serverless backend solves scaling and availability concerns outright, and it gives you a big leg up on security.
 It’s not even much code nor configuration.
 It takes only a few minutes to get to a production ready setup.

+I will recommend you to read [Jared's](https://twitter.com/ShortJared) [post](https://www.trek10.com/blog/a-look-at-serverless-graphql/) to get a better understanding of this relationship ;)

 ## Serverless-Graphql repository

 It’s pretty straightforward to get your HTTP endpoint up and running.